jackhgallagher/fantasy/HyperC2C.md

 - There will be 4 divisions, each with 3 teams.
 - These are used only for scheduling purposes.
+- They never reset, so as to cause some (small-stakes) rivalries!

 ## Lineups ##